2 Counties Club – Championship Regulations

 1.3.
 COMPETITOR ELIGIBILITY

-1.3.1 Entrants must hold a valid Entrant license and be fully paid valid membership card holding members of the 2 Counties Kart Club.
+1.3.1 Entrants must be fully paid up valid membership card holding members of the 2 Counties Kart Club and be in possession of a valid Motorsort UK Entrants Licence.
 Competitors under the age of 18 years must be accompanied by the holder of a kart PG Entrant’s license who must sign on as the Entrant of that competitor.

 A Team shall at all times uphold and respect the provisions of the Respect Code, the General Regulations and these Championship Regulations as may be amended from time to time and shall;

-- hold a valid Motorsport UK Entrant licence;
+- a) hold a valid Motorsport UK Entrant licence;

-- have at least £5 million Public Liability Insurance;
+- b) have at least £5 million Public Liability Insurance;

-- adhere to the Motorsport UK Safeguarding Policies and guidance documents, complete Safeguarding training when required and ensure that any person undertaking Regulated Activity is the holder of a valid DBS certificate supplied through Motorsport UK;
+(e) adhere to the Motorsport UK Safeguarding Policies and guidance documents, complete Safeguarding training when required and ensure that any person undertaking Regulated Activity is the holder of a valid suitability check certificate supplied through Motorsport UK;

 (a) a designated team member as a 1st 4Sport, Level 2 qualified coach;